 - Regular attendance for reading mornings;

-- Well attended class assemblies and special school events such as Mother’s Day and Father’s Day;
+- Well attended class assemblies and special school events such as sport's days, Mother’s Day and Father’s Day;

-- Much appreciated support for our kitchen fundraising project;
+- Much appreciated support for our kitchen fundraising project and lots of other charity days;

 - High return on our annual parent survey.